Freeze brand: Animal pain

 The intense sociality of humans and the readiness with which they perceive, and identify with, manifestations of physical pain in others have made the study of pain notoriously difficult to quantify.
 Indeed, many investigators of animal pain shy away from the use of the word "pain" in published research.
 They consider the term to be unscientific and grounded in human emotion, preferring others such as "stress" or "avoidance".
 As the subjective experience of animals is very resistant to rational assessment, the subjective difference between their painless reflex responses to noxious stimuli (nociception) and pain as humans understand it has been nearly impossible to determine conclusively.

 For this reason, essentially all scientific research into the nature of animal pain has depended upon so-called pain proxies.
-These include obvious behavioral changes—shying away, stamping, vocalization, ear cues etc.- such as well as subtler changes, as when injured chickens or rats choose a feed that has been laced with an analgesic over feed that has not.
+These include obvious behavioral changes—shying away, stamping, vocalization, ear cues etc.—as well as subtler changes, as when injured chickens or rats choose a feed that has been laced with an analgesic over feed that has not.
 Most prized by scientists are the quantifiable physiological changes such as elevated heart rate, wound temperature or stress hormone serum concentrations.
 These physiological proxies are valued because their assessments are carried out by machines and do not rely on humans to determine the magnitude of the variable under study.
 This is seldom the case for behavioral pain proxies, which are most often scored by a researcher on some numerical scale ranging from "no response" to "intense response".